 A lot of the flatware we have such as Briton flatware is the typical shouldered forks and spoons type of 100- 150 years old.
 We do have silverware and bronze.
 We also have the napkin rings and other items should we dress some of the more exotic of our images.

 As for the kitchen - baking pans in the right shape even if new are purchased.
 We then use brick acid to age them - it's the shape that is import to us.
 Most bakingware that is old enough is very rare and then very expensive - we paid over £60 for a single 1950 roasting pan for just one image...
 We use the same acid process if we cannot get other kitchen implements and make the handles old looking.
 The issue now is so few modern items have wooden handles!

 These mainly come into the product side of the business.
 We seem to do a lot of artisan soaps and cosmetics so, old loofas, real sponges, linen sheets, perfume atomisers that sort of thing are all in the prop-store.

 As said before, it never stops - either we have a new idea and existing props do not match or we have a bad habit of enjoying shopping.
 The jury is out on that one.
 So the prop store grows.
 We have even purchased for one client who made Jerky and did not want a 'Roy Roger's look to the Western Theme shoot 1820 Cowboy belts and buckles, stirrups as well - imported from the US.
-So we get real serious about the props and some of the edible props used such as plants we have connection in growers that bring the product to us - whether in the West Midlands or Highlands.
+So we get real serious about the props and some of the edible props used such as plants we have connection in growers that bring the product to us.